H is for Harris

 was thinner and had better skin.
 You were quick

-as a whip with physics and math, but I didn't think
+as a whip with physics and math but never could

-you could see the big picture.
-I was slower at school
+see the big picture.
+I was slower at school because

 So you did the homework, and I copied yours.